casper-network/ceps/text/0095-nft-standard.md

 [objective]: #objective

-The objective of this proposal is to define a Casper-compatible NFT standard that supports:
+The goal of this proposal is to define a Casper-compatible NFT standard that supports:

 - Tracking ownership of NFTs.
 - Transferring NFTs safely between accounts and contracts.